 - with attention to

 We have plenty of additional resources to help you with your Accuplacer test prep.
-Check out our essay prep resources for both of our sample prompts and sample essays.
-Or head over to our home page for a full-length practice test.
+Check out both of our practice essays for more WritePlacer practice, or head over to our home page for a full-length practice test.